astronomer/docs/astro/universal-metrics-export.md

 - `workspaceId`

 Some metrics additionally include labels that are specific and unique to that metric.
 Use these metadata labels to identify each individual metric with its corresponding environment in Astro.

+#### Custom metadata

+In addition to the default metadata included by Astro with your metrics, you can also add **Custom headers** and **Custom labels** to your metrics exports.

+- Custom headers add key-value pairs to the HTTP request made by Astro to your Prometheus server.
+- Custom labels add key-value pairs to the export metadata, so you can filter your metrics downstream.

 ### Airflow application metrics